foxys8o86/VD-GAB/README.md

 # VD-GAB
 This repo is a python implementation of the model proposed in the paper "VD-GAB: A Smart Contract Reentrancy Vulnerability Detection Method based on Graph Convolutional Networks and Improved Bidirectional Long Short-term Memory Networks".

-The project code is in the other branch, `master` branch.
+The project code is in the `master` branch.

 ## Code structure
 The main implementation of the model is in the folder `models`.